 Using rolled oats instead of bread crumbs

 I’ve always used oatmeal when making my meatloaf and so I decided to try it with the black bean burgers.
 It works great!
-I do recommend using the food processor to grind the oats first.
+I do recommend using the food processor (paid link) to grind the oats first.